peroni70/peroni70.github.io/_pages/about.md

 Hello!
 I'm a grad student at MIT in the <a href="https://orc.mit.edu/" target="_blank">Operations Research Center</a> (ORC) where I am extremely fortunate to be advised by Professor <a href="https://dbertsim.mit.edu/" target="_blank">Dimitris Bertsimas</a>.
 I'm currently focused on building interpretable, incentive-aware and robust machine learning systems for high-stakes decision making, especially in the healthcare domain.

-<a href="https://www.enolink.com/#top-hero" target="_blank">Enolink</a>

 Before joining MIT, I was a Machine Learning Engineer at a <a href="https://www.enolink.com/#top-hero" target="_blank">Enolink</a>, a Healthcare AI start-up based out of Cambridge, MA.
 There, I had the amazing opportunity to work with a great group of people on designing and deploying clinical decision support systems.
 Prior to that, I was a software engineer, machine learning at Capital One working on applied NLP projects, building intelligent search and recommendation systems.
 I received a B.A. in Mathematics from Cornell in the Spring of 2020, concentrating in Applied Mathematics and Computer Science.

 As a developer, I use Python as my primary general-purpose language for backend development, data engineering, and data science.
 My tech stack includes Python, Go, SQL, AWS (SA Certified), K8s, Docker, Ansible, Gitlab, Flask/Django, and Vue.
 For data engineering, I've worked with Airflow and Dask.
-For data science work, I've used (and developed) many libraries in Python, using primarily PyTorch for deep learning projects, along with a host of other libraries for specific applications such as NLP, Survival Analysis, Explainable + Interpretable ML, tabluar data, etc. Check out my [CV](https://peroni70.github.io/cv/) for more details!
+For data science work, I've used (and developed) many libraries in Python, using primarily PyTorch for deep learning projects, along with a host of other libraries for specific applications such as NLP, Survival Analysis, Explainable + Interpretable ML, tabluar data, and more.
+Check out my [CV](https://peroni70.github.io/cv/) for more details!

 Check out my latest blog posts [Old-ish]
 ======